 CANLOVE is run by DJ NEFF and Paul Ramirez in Venice California.

 Paul once lived in New York.
 He used to make a living by offering his soul as food to the hungry advertising machine, but after years of the churn and burn he was worn thin.
 His mind was elsewhere and his heart was yearned for something more.
 One fateful weekend, his brother from another mother, DJ Neff, paid him a visit.
 Their conversations and philosophical deliberations led to a few epiphanies.
 With a growing fire burning in their bellies, both took to the streets in search of an outlet to express what was in their hearts.
 After getting busted for attempting to put up his first stencil in Brooklyn, a friendly neighborhood officer offered Paul some parting advice.
 “Paul Ramirez, you’re thirty years old.
 Find something better to do with your life.”
 Ramirez agreed.
-So, he packed up his belongings in Williamsburg, quit his job in advertising, and moved out West to run CANLOVE alongside DJ Neff.
-Before leaving NYC, Paul established CANLOVE’s first recycling center at the world famous 5pointz in Long Island City.
+So, he packed up his belongings in Williamsburg, quit his job in advertising, and moved to the West Coast to run CANLOVE alongside DJ Neff.
 In Venice, working out of their new gallery and design studio, Paul and the rest of the CANLOVE crew continue their mission of creating fine art through their global graffiti recycling program.